cchamberlain/leet-js/README.md

 That's it!
 [Dance!](http://www.youtube.com/watch?v=8grzRgQ_AWY)

-### From GitHub

-You can also do it the old-fashioned way:

-    git clone git@github.com:mathiasnovas/leet.js.git leet

-***

 ## Usage

-Using `leet.js` couldn't be easier!
+Using `leet` couldn't be easier!
 Feed it text and it will spit out 1337 73X7ZORZ!

 ### As a standalone script

-Run the `leet.js` file directly with whatever text you want to convert:
+Run the `leet` file directly with whatever text you want to convert:

-    ./leet.js 'i want to eat snacks and be leet!'
+    ./leet 'i want to eat snacks and be leet!'

 The result: